CNelias/TempNetVizDocs/docs/settings.md

 # Settings Overview

-The **Settings Window** lets you customize how graphs are displayed and explored in TempGraphViz.
+The **Settings Window** lets you customize how graphs are displayed and explored in TempNetViz.
 It is organized into **four tabs**:

 - [General](#general-settings)